 If you’re not comfortable with making changes to your site’s template to set up Search Console, contact an experienced professional.
 Schedule a free consultation with one of our SEO Specialists to see how we can help you with GSC - and more!

 You can follow along with the steps below with this checklist.

 You will need one of the following to verify your website with Google:

-- Administrator access to your site’s Google Analytics account (must be set up for this method to work)
+- Administrator access to your site’s Google Analytics (GA) account.
+GA must already be set up for this method to work.

 - Editing access to your site’s header

 - WordPress sites - Found in Appearance > Editor > Theme Header OR header.php

 - You may need to switch to another theme to see the header option.